Specifications - Kalamazoo K750HB Hybrid Built-in

 Getting into the details we start with the burners.
 These are certified lead-free cast brass (forged in Canada, the only part not made in the United States).
 These burners weigh in at 14 pounds a piece and there are three of them in this model.
 The burners sit low in the grill so that the heat can evenly distribute and to make way for the hybrid fuel drawer.
 Constructed of plate stainless steel, this drawer can hold charcoal or hardwood logs.
 The main burners can be used to ignite this fuel and then the grill is running on real fire for an extra smoky flavor.
 This feature is what makes this a hybrid grill.
 Built to run on gas, it can burn practically anything for heat.
 Temperatures at the cooking surface can reach 1,000 degrees F., making this one of the hottest cooking grills ever built.

 Now add onto this a full rotisserie system that matches this quality.
 In the rear of the grill is an infrared rotisserie burner.
 This is a typical feature of many high-end gas grills and something people have come to expect.
-The rotisserie motor sits inside the cabinet of the insert and a sealed stainless steel chain drives the heavy duty rotisserie rod and can be loaded up and slipped easily into place.
-Personally, I would do my rotisserie cooking with the main burners, cooking indirectly with hardwood, but I understand the desire for rotisserie burner.
+The rotisserie motor sits inside the cabinet of the insert and a sealed stainless steel chain drives the heavy-duty rotisserie rod and can be loaded up and slipped easily into place.
+Personally, I would do my rotisserie cooking with the main burners, cooking indirectly with hardwood, but I understand the desire for a rotisserie burner.

 Ultimately, it is the attention to detail that makes this the best gas grill.
 Every nut and bolt has been thoroughly thought out.
 There isn’t a seam that isn’t finely welded, ground to perfection, and then polished.
 This includes all the welds that will never be seen.
-The wiring and electronics are all water and heat proof.
+The wiring and electronics are all water and heatproof.

-To reiterate, this is the best gas grill in the world.
+To reiterate, the Kalamazoo K750HB Hybrid is the best gas grill in the world.
 It is also the most expensive.
 Fully loaded, this model comes in at over $15,000.
 There are very good grills for a tenth the price.
 There are a dozen companies making great, comparably sized gas grills for half the price.
 Is this one twice as good as they are?
 I’ve spent a lot of time thinking about this very question and I have to say, that it is worth it.
 The cooking system of this grill is unlike anything else I have cooked on.
 The heat is intense, the versatility is simply amazing, and the results are phenomenal.
 Yes, this is a luxury product that most of us will never own, but it is worth aspiring too.